-- 1. Dial 366.
+- Dial 366 or press ⋈ (Message), and then press the CANCEL MESSAGE menu button.
 CANCEL MESSAGE ON EXT # appears. - 2.
 Enter the extension number where you left the message.
 MESSAGE CANCELED FOR < name> appears.

 Deleting Waiting Inter-Station Messages

 You can delete waiting inter-station messages.